 Structure of Evolution for Skeptics

-This blog covers six subjects of evolutionary biology, those of which I consider to be the most convincing evidence for evolution.
+This blog covers six subjects of evolutionary biology, those of which I consider to be the most convincing evidence for major evolutionary change (i.e., macroevolution).
 They are based on facts, not theory, but I then provide context for why these facts appear to support the theory of evolution.

-The first topic involves transitional fossils, fossil evidence that seems to document the evolution of one type of organism into another.
+The first topic involves transitional fossils, fossil evidence that seems to document the evolution of one kind of organism into another via major reorganizations in anatomy.
 The next is biogeography, which covers where different organisms live and why they live there.
-The third is developmental biology, which sometimes provides glimpses into anatomical structures that seem to have belonged to an ancestral form before the organ disappears.
+The third is developmental biology, which sometimes provides glimpses into anatomical structures that seem to have belonged to an ancestral form before the organ disappears during development.
 Then there is the subject of extinct life, covering groups of organisms that we have fossil evidence for but no longer exist on our planet.
-Molecular phylogenetics, or the reconstruction of ancestor-descendant relationships using DNA and proteins, is a subject in which I received my doctoral training.
-Finally, pseudogenes, or dysfunctional remnants of formerly useful genes, is a topic that I happen to be an expert on.
+Molecular phylogenetics, or the reconstruction of ancestor-descendant relationships using DNA and proteins, has revolutionized scientists study evolution and have provided many intriguing insights that tell the same stories as fossils.
+Finally, pseudogenes, or dysfunctional remnants of formerly useful genes, provide genomic ‘fossils’ that point to major evolutionary change in an organism’s past.